ShahzainAhmed/OddNumbers/README.md

 ## Problem Solution:
 - Take in the upper range limit and the lower range limit and store it in separate variables.
+- Use a for-loop ranging from the lower range to the upper range limit.